Nested conformal prediction and quantile out-of-bag ensemble methods: Conclusion

-This paper introduced a simple alternative framework to the score-based conformal prediction, for developing distribution-free prediction sets, which is instead based on a sequence of nested prediction sets.
-We argued that our nested conformal prediction framework is arguably more natural and intuitive.
+We introduced an alternative framework to score-based conformal prediction which is based on a sequence of nested prediction sets.
+We argued that the nested conformal prediction framework is more natural and intuitive.
 We demonstrated how to translate a variety of existing nonconformity scores into nested prediction sets.
 We showed how cross-conformal prediction, the jackknife+, and out-of-bag conformal can be described in our nested framework.
-The interpretation provided by nested conformal opens up a variety of new procedures to practitioners.
-We propose one such method: QOOB, which uses quantile regression forests to perform out-of-bag conformal prediction.
+The interpretation provided by nested conformal opens up new procedures to practitioners.
+We propose one such procedure --- QOOB --- which uses quantile regression forests to perform out-of-bag conformal prediction.
+We proposed an efficient cross-conformalization algorithm (Algorithm~\ref{alg:efficientCC}) that makes cross-conformal as efficient as jackknife+.
+QOOB relies on this efficient cross-conformalization procedure.
 We demonstrated empirically that QOOB achieves state-of-the-art performance on multiple real-world datasets.

+QOOB has certain limitations.
+First, without making additional assumptions, we can only guarantee $1 - 2\alpha$ coverage for QOOB.
+On the other hand, we observe that in practice QOOB has coverage slightly larger than $1-\alpha$.
+Second, QOOB is designed specifically for real-valued responses; extending it to classification and other settings would be interesting.
+Third, QOOB is computationally intensive compared to the competitive alternative Split-CQR (at least when sample-sizes are high; see Section~\ref{subsec:QOOB-sample-size} for more details).
+We leave the resolution of these limitations to future work.